chadliuxc/Office-365-Huddle-Templates/README.md

 4. Click **Authorize**.

-   Pick up or input the Huddle work account.
+   Pick up or input the Huddle AAD account.
 The user account should be in every team.

    Sign in the account.